 A common mistake job seekers make is to make negative comments about their previous job, manager or co-workers.
 By bringing this up during an interview, it could reflect badly on you and give the hiring manager a false or negative impression of you.
 It is for this reason that no matter what your reasons are for leaving your last job, during an interview is important to remain neutral.
 If you are asked directly why you have chosen to leave your previous employer, consider citing factors such wanting as a new career path, or better training opportunities.

-wrapping up the interview
+ending the interview

 reiterate why you're perfect for the role